TouchBistro vs Squirrel Systems: Restaurant POS Review

 Based on this review of TouchBistro vs Squirrel POS, it’s clear that both POS systems are top picks for restaurants in North America and abroad.

-Technology has become increasingly crucial to the restaurant industry in the past few years and the COVID-19 pandemic has only accelerated this trend.
+Technology has become increasingly crucial to the restaurant industry in the past few years and the pandemic only accelerated this trend.
 As a result, it’s important for restaurants to implement the most advanced technology in order to improve efficiency and make day-to-day operations easier.